Connect with others who understand.

 • Thinking about suicide or death

 When a person has more than one health condition at the same time, the other conditions are known as comorbidities.
-Between half and two-thirds of people living with bipolar 1 disorder have comorbidities that interfere with their quality of life.
+At least one-half to two-thirds of people living with bipolar 1 disorder have psychiatric comorbidities that interfere with their quality of life.
 These can include mental health conditions like anxiety, obsessive-compulsive disorder (OCD), and substance-use disorders.

 Anxiety is a generalized term used to describe feelings of worry or dread.
 However, anxiety disorders involve much more intense feelings that worsen over time and may not go away on their own.
 According to the National Institute of Mental Health, there are several types of anxiety disorders, each associated with anxiety around a specific aspect of life.